 The 100th Air Refueling Wing (ARW) is RAFM's host wing and the only permanent U.S. air refueling wing in the European theater.
 The wing was activated in the UK on February 1, 1992; it provides the critical air refueling "bridge" that allows the Expeditionary Air Force to deploy around the globe on a moment's notice.
 RAFM is a Royal Air Force (RAF) station is located in Suffolk, England.
 Despite its status as an RAF station, it primarily supports United States Air Force (USAF) operations.
 RAFM is also host to tenant units that are assigned from different Major Commands (MAJCOM) from across the Air Force.
 Units assigned to RAFM are the 352nd Special Operations Wing (SOW) assigned from Air Force Special Operations Command (AFSOC), the 727th Air Mobility Squadron (AMS) assigned from Air Mobility Command (AMC), the 95th Reconnaissance Squadron and the 488th Intelligence Squadron both assigned from Air Combat Command (ACC).
-A United States Air Forces in Europe (USAFE) unit, the 100th ARW is RAFM's "host wing," supporting some 13,097 personnel and three geographically separated units.
-RAFM
+A United States Air Forces in Europe (USAFE) unit, the 100th ARW is RAFM's "host wing," supporting some 10,790 personnel.
+RAFM enjoys a great relationship with nearby villages and the town of Mildenhall.